d4per/pixelmap/README.md

 **Note! the source code will be available after the paper has been released**

 ## 📄 **White Paper**
-For a detailed explanation of the PIXELMAP framework, including methodology, experiments, and results, refer to our **[White Paper](https://doi.org/10.36227/techrxiv.173749998.89779329/v1)** *(Link coming soon)*.
+For a detailed explanation of the PIXELMAP framework, including methodology, experiments, and results, refer to our **[White Paper](https://doi.org/10.36227/techrxiv.173749998.89779329/v1)**.

 ---